Production of Beverage Alcohol Products

 Richard Gahagan winery compliance consultant

-Each label on wines of 7 percent or more alcohol by volume, all distilled spirits and all malt beverages must have a Certificate of Label Approval (COLA) (ATF F5100.31) approved by ATF.
+Each label on wines of 7 percent or more alcohol by volume, all distilled spirits and all malt beverages must have a Certificate of Label Approval (COLA) (ATF F5100.31) approved by TTB.
 This applies to both domestic as well as imported products.
-ATF regulations require certain mandatory information appear on each label and that labels do not contain any "prohibited statements."
-Distinctive bottles used to package distilled spirits products must also be approved by ATF before use.
-Application for approval of distinctive liquor bottles are made on COLA forms F5100.31.
+TTB regulations require certain mandatory information appear on each label and that labels do not contain any "prohibited statements."
+Distinctive bottles used to package distilled spirits products must also be approved by TTB before use.
+Application for approval of distinctive liquor bottles are made on COLA Forms F5100.31.

 Importers and bottlers must also comply with State requirements.
 Interested individuals can contact the various State Beverage Alcohol Control authorities by using links available on this site.